 What is this deliverable for?

-The Team Analysis report is the deliverable designed for collective reading.
-It compiles the personality profiles of several collaborators or candidates for a team-based assessment: collective behavioral skills, profile diversity, distributed styles, and member compatibilities.
+The Team Analysis report is the deliverable dedicated to collective reading.
+It brings together the personality profiles of several employees or candidates for a team reading: collective behavioral skills, profile diversity, distributed styles, and member compatibilities.

 Two complementary versions are available:

-• Team Soft Skills Analysis: Collective behavioral assessment based on members' personality questionnaires.
+- Team Soft Skills Analysis: collective behavioral reading based on members' personality questionnaires.

-• Team Hard Skills Analysis: Assessment of collective technical skills based on analyzed CVs, with comparison to an ideal CV job profile.
+- Team Hard Skills Analysis: reading of collective technical skills based on analyzed CVs, with comparison to an ideal CV job profile.

-These two reports can be generated separately or combined for a 360° team view.
+These two reports can be generated separately or combined for a 360° view of a team.

 Soft Skills Team Report — Detailed Sections